Artist Statement

 Professional Summary

 Kristy Lausten is a contemporary painter working in the realm of abstract realism.
-Using oil and mixed media, she creates soulful, expressive pieces that reflect the stillness in a fast-paced world and the beauty of being known and loved by God.
-Rooted in a sense of spiritual presence and emotional depth, her art invites contemplation and connection.
+Using oil and mixed media, she creates soulful, expressive pieces that reflect a source of strength, hope, and connection for others.
+Rooted in a sense of spiritual presence and emotional depth, her art invites contemplation and transformation.
 Kristy also leads workshops and private lessons designed to help others find freedom and purpose through creativity.

 Exhibitions